stefanoio/togglr/README.md

 # Togglr
 ## The super lightweight zero dependencies useful utility for non prehistoric browsers.

-Toggler is a small (<1KB) utility specialized in one most common web tasks: adding or removing a class from one or more DOM nodes.
+Toggler is a small (<1KB) utility specialized in one of the most common web tasks: adding or removing a class from one or more DOM nodes.
 It works on any modern browser (IE10+) and has no dependency from any other libraries.

 It works with (configurable) attributes on the trigger nodes.
 The following explanation assumes the default namespace `data-togglr-` is used.